arnorhs/herewego/README.md

 - Add some more entities.
 People to talk to, enemies to fight or something.
 - Save player position
 - Come up with game mechanics that make the game really unique and fun (jk)
+- Maybe limit the player's line of sight? color the quares black if the player is far away etc
+- maybe use something else than drawings for each of the characters?

 ### Installation: